tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 ```

-**Need to get a better understanding of refs as arguments for trait functions**
+**Need to get a better understanding of refs as arguments for trait methods **
 ```rust
  pub fn assigned_to(&self) -> &str {
         match &self.status{